 Click Here to help understand how Bob got his credit improved.

 Fill out the above form to have a sales representative contact you about getting started with getting your credit back on track.
-You pay after work has been completed and we have payments as low as $100 a month for individual and discounts for couples.
+You pay after work has been completed and we have payments as low as $59 a month plus credit monitoring.

 Are you wondering how to get started with your credit repair?

-Contact Gale or Regina at reScore Solutions for a free credit report review.
+Contact Gale at reScore Solutions for a free credit report review.
 We will review reports from Equifax, Experian and TransUnion.

 If you have recently experienced a foreclosure or short sale, it is important to know the effects those events will have on your credit report and credit scores.
 You may be concerned about being able to qualify for another mortgage, car loan or even a credit card.